Ravensburg: Economy and infrastructure

 Ravensburg is a thriving shopping city in the wealthy region of Upper Swabia.
 Unemployment is relatively low.

-The nearest large cities are Munich, Stuttgart and Zurich, approximately a two-hour drive away each.
-Ulm, Konstanz and Bregenz are each less than a one-hour drive away.
+The nearest large cities are Munich, Stuttgart and Zürich, approximately a two-hour drive away each.
+Ulm, Konstanz and Bregenz are each less than a one-hour train ride or drive away.

 Ravensburg is part of an urban agglomeration that also comprises Weingarten (Württemberg) and several suburbs.
 Ravensburg, Weingarten, and Friedrichshafen (on the shores of Lake Constance) share the functionality of a Oberzentrum (that is, the highest-ranked centre in the system of spatial planning and development in Baden-Württemberg).

 Transport

 Ravensburg is located at a crossing of the federal roads (national highways) B30, B31 and B32.
 A by-pass highway around Ravensburg and Weingarten was completed recently.
 The regional airport is situated at Friedrichshafen, about 15 km south of Ravensburg.
 The nearest national motor-ways are the A7 and A8 (approach at Ulm) and the A96 (approach at Lindau or Wangen im Allgäu).

 In 1847, the railway station of Ravensbug was put in operation, part of the so-called "Swabian Railroad" from Stuttgart to Friedrichshafen, the oldest railroad of Württemberg and well known in all of Germany by the folk-style song Auf de Schwäb'sche Eisenbahne.

+In 1888, the Ravensburg–Weingarten–Baienfurt tram line was open.